-Eiichiro Azuma is Professor of History and Asian American Studies at the University of Pennsylvania.
-He specializes in Asian American history with an emphasis on Japanese Americans and transpacific migration, as well as U.S. and Japanese colonialisms and U.S.-Japan relations.
+Eiichiro Azuma is is the Roy F. and Jeanette P. Nichols Professor of American History at the University Pennsylvania.
+He specializes in Asian American history and transpacific history, with an emphasis on Japanese American experience, migration, diaspora and settler colonialism, as well as U.S. and Japanese imperialism and U.S.-Japan relations.
 He holds an M.A. in Asian American Studies (1992) and a Ph.D. in history (2000), both from University of California at Los Angeles.
 He has taught at Penn since January 2001.
 Between 2009 and 2019, Azuma held the Alan Charles Kors Endowed Term Chair in History.
-In 2008–2009, he was a recipient of the Donald D. Harrington Faculty Fellowship from the University of Texas, Austin.
+In 2008–2009, he was a recipient of the Donald D. Harrington Faculty Fellowship from the University of Texas, Austin, and since 2020, he has served as a Visiting Fellow at the Hoover Institution.
+Azuma also taught at National Chengchi University in Taiwan as a visiting professor in Spring 2021.

 Azuma has published over a dozen peer-reviewed journal articles and book chapters in academic anthologies.
-Recently his articles have appeared in the Journal of American History, Journal of Asian Studies, Pacific Historical Review and Journal of American-East Asian Relations.
-Starting in 2009, he is co-editor of the Asian American Studies book series at the University of Illinois Press.
+Recently his articles appeared in the Journal of American History, Journal of Asian Studies, Pacific Historical Review, Journal of American-East Asian Relations, and Journal of American Ethnic History.
+Starting in 2009, he is co-editor of the Asian American Experiences book series at the University of Illinois Press.
 He has served as a member of the Executive Board of the Immigration and Ethnic History Society (2007–2010), and of the Editorial Board for the Pacific Historical Review (2011–2013), Journal of Asian American Studies (2012–2016), and Journal of American Ethnic History (2009–present).
+Azuma is a member of the OAH’s Distinguished Lectureship Program.

 At Penn, Professor Azuma is on the Faculty Steering Committees for the Asian American Studies Program and the Center for East Asian Studies.
 He has served as the director of the Asian American Studies Program in 2012-2016 and 2021-2022.
 In 2007 and 2008, Azuma received the Rosane Rocher Faculty and Staff Award from the Pan Asian American Community House and the Gloria Twine Chisum Award for Distinguished Faculty from the James Brister Society, respectively.

 HIST 231: Wartime Internment of Japanese Americans